wcfrobert/fapp/README.md

 **<u>Option 1: Anaconda Python Distribution</u>**

-For the casual users, Anaconda Python distribution is recommended.
+For the casual users, using the base Anaconda Python environment is recommened.
 This is by far the easiest method of installation.
 Users don't need to worry about dependency management and setting up virtual environments.
 The following open source packages are used in this project:

 * Numpy
 * Scipy